NerdBowl/nerd-bowl-vault/10_Concepts/Conditional Distribution.md

 created: 2025-12-11 13:21
 ---
 ### Conditional Distribution
-Conditional Distributions describe the probability behavior of a random variable X, given that another random variable Y.

 **Conditional Distributions** describe the probability behavior of a random variable $X$ given that another random variable $Y$ has taken a specific value $y$.
 This updates the probability model based on new information.

 _Discrete Case (Conditional PMF):_